collective-action/tech/README.md

     2018/07/10
    </td>
    <td>
     Spanish labor unions have called on around 1,000 Amazon employees to walk out for three days next week in a dispute over what it says are efforts to reduce workers' rights.
+The strike will took place at the San Fernando warehouse on the outskirts of Madrid, Amazon’s biggest in Spain, on July 16, 17 and 18, to coincide with a 1-1/2 day sale on the platform.
    </td>
    <td>
     <a href="/actions/0035.md">